You can read Part 2 here. and Part 1 here.

 It was always after school.
-Always when I picked him up, he’d complain his head hurt.
+Always at pick-up.
+He’d complain his head hurt.
 Maybe it was dehydration?
 So I’d bring him a water bottle to sip on during the car ride home.
 Then for a while I thought perhaps it was his eyesight.
 It was his first year of learning to read after all, and the headaches always came after school, so perhaps he needed glasses.

 Things seemed to resolve over the summer between Kindgarden and 1st grade and then, like clockwork, started back up as school began in September.
 Well, he is reading more, so back to the glasses idea.
 My mom was not so sure.
 She felt like something more was wrong, that it wasn’t just from reading.
 The headaches wouldn’t resolve so in November I scheduled an eye doctor appointment.

 Three weeks later, Beaudin was admitted to Children’s Hospital with neutropenia and an undiagnosable condition of chronically suppressed immune function.
-During that time, Jude and Selah attended his eye doctor appointment.
+During that time, Jude and Selah attended what was to be a group eye doctor appointment, but Beau was absent.

 A trip to the ER, turned in to a transfer to Children’s Hospital which turned into a 10-day inpatient stay while the doctors did every test under the sun to identify what exactly was suppressing Beaudin’s immune system in such a critical way.

 On December 27, 10 days after we checked-in, Beaudin’s blood levels and immune response were trending in the right direction so we went home.
 We had another week of Christmas break to continue recovering.
 Then, in early January we sent him back to school, glad this ordeal was behind us.
 Within the first week of him being back at school, his fever returned.
-Because of what had happened during December, we’d been connected with doctors at in hematology department at Children’s, to monitor his recovery.
+Because of what had happened during December, we’d been connected with doctors at the Hematology department at Children’s, to monitor his recovery.
 We called them about the return of the fever and they told us to come in.
-We checked in on January 16th and Beau’s blood was clear (of concerning markers), then on January 17th his bone marrow released leukemic cells into his peripheral blood and clear as day, he had leukemia.
+We checked in on January 16th.
+Beau’s blood was clear (of concerning markers).
+They admitted us for obersvation.
+The next day, on January 17th his bone marrow finally poured out leukemic cells into his peripheral blood and clear as day, he had leukemia.

 Sometimes I feel like I don’t really recall anything about my life prior to the doctor saying, “It’s cancer.”
 Like those two little words wiped out my memory.
 It feels sweeping and generalizing, dramatic and melancholy, but really it just shows that there is a thick layer of trauma around everything that came after.
 Because really, I do recall things, but more often than not they feel like a memory fuzzy around the edges, like something I experienced twenty years ago.